 |

-I knew a person who when quite a child adopted the Graham
+I knew a person who when quite a child adopted the

-skill of the doctors, who kindly informed him that death was indeed his only
+having exhausted the skill of the doctors, who kindly informed him that death

-alternative.
-At this point Christian Science saved him, and he is now in
+was indeed his only alternative.
+At this point Christian Science saved him, and

-perfect health without a vestige of the old complaint.
-He learned that
+he is now in perfect health without a vestige of the old complaint.
+He learned

-facts of being; that God never decreed disease, never ordained a law that
+the facts of being; that God never decreed disease, never ordained a law that

 fasting should be a means of health.
 Hence semistarvation is not acceptable to